-ICTA intends to procure and obtain the services of a consultant firm to implement new set of modules to the existing eServices of SLP and DOC while providing support and maintenance for the existing system as well as the new modules for a period of 4 Months.
+ICTA intends to procure and obtain the services of a consultant firm to carry out critical enhancements and support and maintenance for eServices for a period of 12 Months inclusive of 200 person days for enhancements.

-The consultant firm is required to gather requirement, design and develop new modules to the existing eServices of DOC and SLP and provide support and maintenance for the existing system as well as the new modules.
+The consultant firm is required to gather requirement, design and develop during the assigned period for the identified enhancements.